vitaly-zdanevich/vitaly-zdanevich/README.md

 ### Hi there 👋

+Mostly I prefer [GitLab](https://gitlab.com/vitaly-zdanevich) - because it free and open source (GitHub is not).

 ## Browser extensions

 I spent a few years developing them - frontend and backend, one of them - [Intelligent Speaker](https://intelligent-speaker.com/), was [rewarded by Google as one of the best browser extension in 2020](https://devby.io/news/intelligent-speaker-text-to-speech).